amosproj/amos2024ss07-updating-flash-boot-loader/Documentation/Getting_Started.md

 - press choose file and select a file for flashing in the file explorer
 - the metada of the file are listed underneath, like version, validity, extension, etc.
+- for validity the file is checked to only contain addresses that the MCU allows

 ### Communication